The Computational Limits of Deep Learning: Lessening the Computational Burden

-\textbf{Finding high-performing small deep learning architectures: Neural Architecture Search and Meta Learning.} Recently, it has become popular to use optimization to find network architectures that are computationally efficient to train while retaining good performance on some class of learning problems, e.g. \cite{pham2018efficient}, \cite{cai2019once} and \cite{finn2017model}, as well as exploiting the fact that many datasets are similar and therefore information from previously trained models can be used (meta learning \cite{pham2018efficient} and transfer learning \cite{long2017deep}).
-While often quite successful, the current downside is that the overhead of doing meta learning or neural architecture search is itself computationally intense (since it requires training many models on a wide variety of datasets) \cite{pham2018efficient}, although the cost has been decreasing towards the cost of traditional training \cite{cai2018proxylessnas, cai2019once}.
+\textbf{Finding high-performing small deep learning architectures: Neural Architecture Search and Meta Learning.} It has become popular to use optimization to find network architectures that are computationally efficient to train while retaining good performance on some class of learning problems, e.g. \cite{pham2018efficient}, \cite{cai2019once} and \cite{finn2017model}.
+Designers exploit the fact that many datasets are similar and therefore information from previously trained models can be used (meta learning \cite{pham2018efficient} and transfer learning \cite{long2017deep}).
+While often quite successful, the downside is that the current overhead of doing meta learning or neural architecture search is itself computationally intense (since it requires training many models on a wide variety of datasets) \cite{pham2018efficient}.
+Promisingly, however, the size of this extra overhead cost has been falling \cite{cai2018proxylessnas, cai2019once}.

 An important limitation to meta learning is the scope of the data that the original model was trained on.
-For example, for ImageNet, \cite{Barbu2019} showed that image recognition performance depends heavily on image biases (e.g. an object is often photographed at a particular angle with a particular pose), and that \textit{without these biases transfer learning performance drops $45\%$}.
+For example, for ImageNet, \cite{Barbu2019} showed that image classification performance depends heavily on image biases (e.g. an object is often photographed at a particular angle with a particular pose), and that \textit{without these biases transfer learning performance drops $45\%$}.
 Even with novel data sets purposely built to mimic their training data, \cite{recht2019} finds that performance drops $11-14\%$.
 Hence, while there seems to be a number of promising research directions for making deep learning computation grow at a more attractive rate, they have yet to achieve the orders-of-magnitude improvements needed to allow deep learning progress to continue scaling.